Juan Ponce de León: First voyage to Florida in 1513

 Rumors of undiscovered islands to the northwest of Hispaniola had reached Spain by 1511, and Ferdinand was interested in forestalling further exploration and discovery by Colón.
 In an effort to reward Ponce de León for his services, Ferdinand urged him to seek these new lands outside the authority of Colón.
 Ponce de León readily agreed to a new venture, and in February 1512 a royal contract was dispatched outlining his rights and authorities to search for "the Islands of Beniny".

 The contract stipulated that Ponce de León held exclusive rights to the discovery of Beniny and neighboring islands for the next three years.
 He would be governor for life of any lands he discovered, but he was expected to finance all costs of exploration and settlement himself.
 In addition, the contract gave specific instructions for the distribution of gold, Native Americans, and other profits extracted from the new lands; the contract made no mention of a rejuvenating fountain.

-Ponce de León equipped three ships with at least 200 men, including several Africans, at his own expense and set out from Puerto Rico on 4 March 1513.
-The only near contemporary description known for this expedition comes from Antonio de Herrera y Tordesillas, a Spanish historian who apparently had access to the original ships' logs or related secondary sources from which he created a summary of the voyage published in 1601.
-The brevity of the account and occasional gaps in the record have led historians to speculate and dispute many details of the voyage.
+Ponce de León equipped three ships at his own expense and set out from Puerto Rico in early March 1513.
+The Spanish expedition included sixty-five people, among them two free Africans and two enslaved Indigenous people.
+One of the Africans was Juan Garrido, a free West African who accompanied Ponce de León to Florida.
+The fullest known account of the expedition comes from Antonio de Herrera y Tordesillas, a Spanish historian who have access to the original ship logs and related sources when preparing his summary of the voyage, published in 1601.

-The three ships in this small fleet were the Santiago, the San Cristobal and the Santa Maria de la Consolacion.
+The three ships in this small fleet were the Santiago, the San Cristobal and the Santa Maria de la Consolación.
 Anton de Alaminos was their chief pilot.
 He was already an experienced sailor, and would become one of the most respected pilots in the region.
 After leaving Puerto Rico, they sailed northwest along the great chain of Bahama Islands, known then as the Lucayos.